nitad54448/yappari-5-1/README.md

 Brief help listing the version of the program, this is also the landing page of the program.

 ## Read data
 This command opens a menu with several options indicating the type of file to read.

-__Warning: in order to read the files submitted with the program, located in /files directory, you must have the number separator as "." in Windows and not "," (like in France, for instance).
-A number can be represented as 1.25 or 1,25 (in some countries). so if your Windows separator setting is set to "," the program expects 1,25 and not 1.25.
-You can still use this program with "," but you cannot read the files given here which were formated with "."
-If your system is setup with ',' you can read your files since the numbers are written as 1,25.__
+__Warning : A number can be represented as 1.25 or 1,25 (in some countries, like in France).
+So if your Windows separator setting is set to "," the program expects a number as 1,25 and not 1.25.
+You can still use this program with "," but you cannot read the files given as examples in /files, which were formated with "."__

 Reading a new file will just add more data at the beginning of the list wihtout losing the previous ones.
 You can remove some of the datasets with the command [Delete selected datasets](https://github.com/nitad54448/yappari-5-1#delete-active-datasets).
 You will need to select one or more datasets in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document as _active_.
 _Note : the files given as examples in the /files directory have a decimal separator . (a dot).
 When saving data there is a character separation between the numerical values (usually a TAB), this should be adjusted in Yappari, see the __Parameters__ page.